128technology/docs/docs/bcp_service-policy_defaults.md

 ```

 :::note
 In present-day networks, a large percentage of network transactions leverage HTTP/HTTPS.
-For this reason, it is not advisable to classify all HTTP/HTTPS traffic as `data-interactive`, as this could dramatically shift the percentages of traffic assigned to your 128T's traffic-engineering queues away from `best-effort` data.
+For this reason, it is not advisable to classify all HTTP/HTTPS traffic as `data-interactive`, as this could dramatically shift the percentages of traffic assigned to your SSR's traffic-engineering queues away from `best-effort` data.
 This policy straddles between `data-mission-critical` and `data-best-effort`, and should be used judiciously to improve network performance for client/server applications that fit into that spot in your network's QoS framework.
 :::

 #### Mission-Critical Data